 | CTSHCognizant Technology Solutions | 74.2% | +1.18R | 31 |

-First, what the breakdown is FOR.
-If you own the stock, a rising wedge breaking its lower line is the chart's warning that the run may be rolling over — a cue to protect yourself or step aside.
-Traders can also profit from the fall directly by “shorting” (borrowing shares to sell now and buying them back cheaper later).
-The three numbers below read the same either way.
+First, what the breakdown is for.
+If you own the stock, a rising wedge breaking its lower trigger is a warning that the run may be rolling over—a cue to review risk or step aside.
+Traders can also take a bearish position by shorting.
+The three numbers below describe the same plan.

 The trade starts the moment price pushes through the line — an order set there in advance gets the first realistic price.